Skip to main content

 Order donor milk for your patients

-Fax only the completed Prescription to Receive Donor Milk to the BC Women's Provincial Milk Bank (Fax: 604-875-2871).
+Whether the baby is still in the hospital or already at home, to order milk for home use fax the completed Prescription to Receive Donor Milk to the BC Women's Provincial Milk Bank at 604-875-2871.

 Order donor milk for your hospital